Links

 Lifecycle of a subscription

-For more information about activeFree, refer to Using free trials.
+For details about activeFree, refer to Using free trials.

-On the subscription's nextReminderDate, Digital River retrieves data from the subscription and uses it to create a draft invoice.
-We then package the subscription and invoice data into a subscription.reminder event.
+On the subscription's nextReminderDate, Digital River retrieves data from the resource and uses it to create a draft invoice.
+We then add subscription and invoice to the data.object of an event with a type of subscription.reminder.

 On the subscription's nextInvoiceDate, Digital River checks the invoice's totalAmount.
-If the value is 0, then this indicates that the subscription's free trial period has either been extended or reactivated and, as a result, Digital River doesn't make any payment collection attempts and the subscription either remains or becomes activeFree.
+If its 0, then this indicates that the subscription's free trial period has either been extended or reactivated and, as a result, we don't make any payment collection attempts and the subscription's state either remains or becomes activeFree.

-If we synchronously capture payment, then the invoice becomes paid, the subscription immediately transitions to active and a subscription.extended event is triggered.
+If we immediately capture payment, then the invoice becomes paid, the subscription transitions to active and subscription.extended is triggered.

-If we're unable to immediately capture payment, then the subscription's state remains activePendingInvoice.
-This indicates that our smart auto-renewal service is attempting to collect payment.
+If we're unable to synchronously capture payment, then the subscription's state remains activePendingInvoice.
+This indicates that our smart auto-renewal service is still attempting to collect payment.

 The service continues making billing attempts until either (1) payment is successfully captured or (2) the collection period elapses.
-A successful billing attempt moves the subscription into an active state and we send you a subscription.extended event .
-If the invoice is ultimately uncollectible, then the subscription enters a failed state and a subscription.failed event is fired.
+A successful billing attempt moves the subscription's state to active and triggers the creation of subscription.extended.
+If the invoice is ultimately uncollectible, then the subscription's state becomes failed, which is a terminal condition, and subscription.failed is created.

-There are two other terminal states that may occur in a subscription's lifecycle: ended and cancelled.
+Three other terminal states might occur during a subscription's lifecycle: ended, lapsed, and cancelled.

-If you discontinue a subscription's plan, then its state remains active and it continues billing.
-A subscription is ended on its nextInvoiceDate when you deactivate its plan.
-In this case, recurring billing permanently stops.
+If you discontinue a subscription's plan, then state remains active and the subscription continues billing.
+But if you deactivate a subscription's plan, then state becomes ended on its nextInvoiceDate, at which point recurring billing permanently stops.

-The following table looks at the events that precede a subscription state change and the resulting events that are fired:
+The following table looks at what precedes a subscription state change and which types of events (if any) are created as a result:

 (1) When...